 As a side note, Bluehost provides secure payment gateways for its WooCommerce stores.

 Bluehost Pros Recap

-For every new purchase, you get a new a free domain name included.
+- For every new purchase, you get a free domain name included.

 - You have access to tons of apps (scripts) like Drupal, Magneto, Joomla, etc through the marketplace feature.

-- Bluehost is by no means a speed demon A2 hosting (for more information read our in-depth Bluehost vs. A2 hosting comparison), but it does hold it's own against major players.
-With Cloudflare CDN, it's bound to even be faster.
+- Bluehost is by no means a speed demon A2 Hosting but it does hold its own against major players.
+With Cloudflare CDN, it's bound to get even be faster.

 - Users have access to numerous databases like MySQL, PostgreSQL, PHP, Python, CGI-BIN and so many more.